 The supportive environment allows students to explore a range of learning experiences and trail new ways of thinking and working.
 They are encouraged to learn from their mistakes and take risks, making alterations or trying new methods in order to improve outcomes.
 The use of ICT is integral to the delivery and students use technology widely to aid their learning.
 Studio West has an interactive central area for team teaching and breakout work and the PBL Resource Centre will host students weekly to develop their enjoyment of reading.

-In Year 7 students will study the period from the Roman Empire through to the English Civil War in History, developing source analysis skills and the ability to consider historical significance.
+In Year 7 students will study the period from the Roman Empire through to the WW1, developing source analysis skills and the ability to consider historical significance.

-In Geography they will develop map and atlas skills, as well as graph analysis and comparative writing skills while studying topics on Africa and Extreme Environments.
+In Geography they will develop map and atlas skills, as well as graph analysis and comparative writing skills while studying topics on South America and Extreme Environments.

 In RE students are taught the importance of tolerance by comparing a number of religions and creation theories.

 Students have the opportunity to use a range of programs in ICT and Computer Science such as Presentation, Word Processing and Spreadsheet software as well as image editing software such as Photoshop.
 Students will also develop their understanding of programming through programs like Scratch and Kodu.
 They are taught the importance of e-safety both at school and beyond throughout the course